0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/claim/apis.md

  The following parameters are passed in the body of the request:

 - `credentialSchema`: It is a template for a Verifiable Credential that guarantees the structure of a credential.
 This way, an Issuer, a Holder, and a Verifier can reference the data in a known way.
-The request uses the https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v3.json schema.
+Further details on the `credentialSchema` can be found in the [Create Custom Schema](../../../issuer/schema.md) section.
-- `type`: the type of the credential schema sent; for this request, an example of the type of credential can be `KYCAgeCredential` which is a credential issued based on the age of the user.
+- `type`: the type of the credential schema sent.
-- `credentialSubject`: Contains DID (Decentralized Identifier), i.e. `did`, which is assigned to the user, `birthday` (user's birth date), and `documentType`.
+- `credentialSubject`: Contains DID (Decentralized Identifier), i.e. `did`, of the user and the fields related to the data to be attested.
 - `expiration`: Date of expiry of the Verifiable Credential.

 > Note: Depending on the schema a user opts for, the request body may contain some fields of the schema while leaving out the others.
-For example, in the explanation above, we have considered the schema of the type `KYCAgeCredential` and therefore, included the `birthday` and `documentType` fields.
+For example, in the API reference, we have considered the schema of the type `KYCAgeCredential` and therefore, included the `birthday` and `documentType` fields.

 The Issuer Node responds by sending a response message that contains the string `id`, which is the id of the Verifiable Credential created by the Issuer Node.